makethingshappy/IoThome/Documentation/Setup.md

 | Berry driver(s) for your hardware | [`/Berry_Drivers`](./Berry_Drivers) in this repo |
 | A modern web browser (Chrome or Edge recommended) | — |

-> **Which binary?** Check Tasmota's Official Github Repository or Website for more details [https://tasmota.github.io/docs/Getting-Started/](https://tasmota.github.io/docs/Getting-Started/) — it will indicate the target board.
+> **Which Tasmota binary should i use ?** Check Tasmota's Official Github Repository or Website for more details [https://tasmota.github.io/docs/Getting-Started/](https://tasmota.github.io/docs/Getting-Started/) — it will indicate the target board.
 If you are unsure, open an issue in this repository.

 ---